-Christie graduated from San Jose State University with a bachelor’s degree in Political Science and a minor in Psychology.
-Currently in her third year at the University of San Francisco School of Law, Christie aspires to become a criminal defense attorney so she can fulfill her plans to make a difference in the criminal system.
+Christie graduated from San Jose State University with a bachelor’s degree in Political Science and a minor in Psychology before attaining her Juris Doctorate degree from the University of San Francisco School of Law.
 Christie has ample experience in the legal realm, previously working as a legal assistant at a personal injury law firm in California and externing for the Honorable Judge Charles E. Wilson II in the criminal division at Santa Clara County Superior Court, where she was responsible for drafting objective memos by conducting legal research and writing on assigned cases.

 When Christie is not working or studying, she likes to spend her time weightlifting, trying new foods, doing outdoor activities to relieve stress, and coordinating business activities for her side businesses.